elssiany/nameof_modern/packages/nameof_modern/README.md

 #### This guide is based on the official [nameof](https://pub.dev/packages/nameof) documentation and has been updated for the modern version of `nameof_modern`.

-# Motivation

-Sometimes there is a need to access the names of programming language entities, such as methods, properties, constructors, etc. Unfortunately, Flutter does not have a reflection mechanism designed for this purpose.
-But there is code generation!
-It is all you need for access to names of code entities with this package.

 # Menu

 - [Menu](#menu)